simplexinc/jjug-ccc-2023-spring-sample/README.md

 The sample codes of `version catalog` and of `buildSrc` are also contained.

 # License
-The source code is licensed MIT,see LICENSE.
+The source code is licensed MIT, see LICENSE.